 How did you do managing your time this past month?
 What methods did you use?
-I would love to hear from you, so please shoot me an email to tell me what you found.
+We would love to hear from you, so please shoot us an email to let us know what you found.
 If you missed out on part one of our two-part time management series, you can find it here.
 Here comes the next step: practice.

 Practice Makes Perfect

 Once you have figured out the best method for managing your time, you have to practice it daily.
 You have to commit and train yourself to do it every day.
 One easy way to do this is to set a time each day to plan.
+In a planner.
+Do you have a planner?
+No fear, grab one here.
 It can be planning for the day or could be at the end of the day for next day planning.
 The technique you choose for time management will help you determine when to plan.

-Since I use a bullet journal, my routine is that I sit down at my desk with a big cup of coffee and look at my list from the day before.
+With my planner, my routine is that I sit down at my desk with a big cup of tea and sometimes I add a fizz stick, and look at my list from the day before.
 I determine if there are items I did not complete and need to add to that day, move them to a later date, or just don’t need to do them at all and mark each one with a symbol.
 Then I start adding to my list based on the emails I received.
 That list is my guide to what I need to get done through the day and makes it easy for me to focus on those tasks.
 Some days this takes me only five minutes, but I usually schedule about 30 minutes for planning.

 Elevate and Delegate